quangpham/quangpham.github.io/_posts/2013-06-11-first-impression-with-parse.markdown

 ---
 layout: post
 title:  "First impression with parse"
-date:   2013-02-11 11:14:31
+date:   2013-06-11 11:14:31
 cover_image: parse.gif
 categories: blogs
 ---
-Parse.com helps app developers to speed up their project development time by providing a fast-setup and easy-to-use backend.
-The developers can leave the pain of backend development, server deployment, security issues, etc for Parse.com and focus on their main thing.
-I have been using Parse.com for couple projects and here are some impressions about Parse.com
+Parse.com helps app developers to speed up their project development time by providing a fast-setup and ready-to-use backend.
+The developers don't need to worry about backend development, server deployment, security issues.
+They can just leave the most painful in the backend development for Parse and only focus on their main business.
+I've tried using Parse since they released their beta version in early 2012.
+It is quite simple and easy to use frame work.
+I didn't spend too much time to get started with their library.
+In fact, it took me only almost 2 days to create an iOS apps with Parse integrated.

+It has been a while since I tried Parse in some of my projects and I really recommend the app developers tontry it out.
+Especially, it has gain better performance after being acquired by the giant Facebook.
+These are my thoughts about Parse as an app developer and hopefully they would be useful for you to choose your backend architecture.

 ###### Ready-made data communication layers